Unitpackage Structure

 datapackage.json

 The CSV file contains some data.
-For the unitpackge we focus on CSV files which contain numbers.
+For the unitpackge we focus on CSV files containing only numbers.
 Such data is usually found in natural sciences.

 var1,var2,var3